 Non-recourse: This method is contrary to the previous one.
 Thus, the buyer’s bank examines the documents and raises a bill against the seller.
 The buyer here will be held responsible for any default in the process of bill discounting.

-9. How does Terkar Capital help in Bill discounting?
+9. How does Terkar Capital helps?